DHTMLX/docs-spreadsheet/docs/functions.md

 		<tr>
 			<td><b>DOLLAR</b></td>
 			<td>=DOLLAR(number, decimals)</td>
-			<td>Converts a number to text using the currency format, based on the number of digits to the right of the decimal point you specify (by default, 2).</td>
+			<td>Converts a number to text using the currency format, based on the number of digits to the right/left of the decimal point you specify (by default, 2).</td>
 		</tr>
 		<tr>
 			<td><b>EXACT</b></td>